-1. Most states have usury and licensing laws that limit the amount of interest that a lender can charge on a loan.
-To evade usury and licensing laws, payday lenders originated their loan products in the name of national banks, who were exempt from state interest-rate caps under the National Bank Act.
+- lender can charge on a loan.
+The prohibition against making unethical monetary loans with exorbitant interest rates and fees attached is firmly-rooted in the moral fabric of our country: "For nearly three-hundred years, American states were nearly unanimous in their prohibition of usurious lending through double-or even single- digit interest rate caps."
+Christopher L. Peterson, "Warning: Predatory Lender"-A Proposal for Candid Predatory Small Loan Ordinances, 69 Wash & Lee L. Rev. 893, 896 (2012).
+Usury laws reflect society's longstanding view that excessive interest rates are unethical and thus, illegal.
+As a result, a variety of jurisdictions have criminalized this conduct.
+See, e.g., Leah A. Plunkett & Ana Lucia Hurtado, Small-Dollar Loans, Big Problems: How States Protect Consumers from Abuses and How the Federal Government Can Help, 44 Suffolk U. L. Rev. 31, 36-37 (2011); see also Peterson, supra, at 896, 899; Robin A. Morris, Consumer Debt and Usury: A New Rationale for Usury, 15 Pepp.
+L. Rev. 151, 151 (1988) (explaining that usury laws are "society's oldest continuous form of commercial regulation"). - 2.
+Unscrupulous payday lenders, however, have long attempted to evade usury and licensing laws by operating behind a labyrinth of entities designed to shield themselves from the operation of law.
+For example, payday lenders once originated their loan products in the name of national banks, who were exempt from state interest-rate caps under the National Bank Act.
 See 12 U.S.C. § 85.
 Under these arrangements, the bank served as a conduit for the loans in exchange for a fee, but the payday lender funded, serviced, and collected the loans-a tactic known as "rent-a-bank."
 When federal regulators began cracking down on these rent-a-bank arrangements, the payday lenders developed a solution-they adapted the structure to use Native American tribal entities as the conduit to ostensibly cloak the loans in tribal sovereign immunity.
 See, e.g., Nathalie Martin & Joshua Schwartz, The Alliance Between Payday Lenders and Tribes: Are Both Tribal Sovereignty and Consumer Protection at Risk?, 69 Wash. & Lee L. Rev. 751, 785 (2012) (providing background on payday loans and describing the rent-a-tribe model as "the most recent incarnation of payday lending companies regulation-avoidance").

-2. This case involves a rent-a-tribe enterprise established and operated by Defendants.
-After federal regulators shut down its rent-a-bank arrangement with First Bank of Delaware ("FBD"), Think Finance established rent-a-tribe enterprises with the Chippewa Cree Tribe and Otoe-Missouria Tribe (collectively the "Tribes").
-Beginning in 2011, Defendants made highinterest loans to consumers in the name of Plain Green, LLC ("Plain Green"), and Great Plains, LLC ("Great Plains")-the tribal entities that served as fronts to disguise Defendants' role and to ostensibly shield the scheme from liability.
-Although Plain Green and Great Plains were held out as the actual lenders of these internet loans, the Tribes had minimal involvement in the day-to-day operations and received a nominal percentage of the revenues from the loans.
-On the other hand,
+3. This case involves one such unlawful rent-a-tribe enterprise in which Defendants were primary participants.
+When Defendant Think Finance, LLC's rent-a-bank arrangement with First Bank of Delaware ("FBD") was shut down by federal regulators, it went on to establish rent-a-tribe enterprises with the Chippewa Cree Tribe and Otoe-Missouria Tribe (collectively the "Tribes") for purposes of continuing its predatory lending practices.
+In 2011, Defendants then began making high-interest loans to consumers in the name of Plain Green, LLC ("Plain Green") and Great Plains, LLC ("Great Plains")-the tribal entities that served as fronts to disguise Defendants' true role as lender and to ostensibly shield the scheme from liability.1 Although Plain Green and Great Plains were held out as the actual lenders of these internet loans, the Tribes had minimal involvement in the day-to-day operations and received a nominal percentage of the revenues from the loans.
+Defendants, in contrast, received the majority of the profits; provided the infrastructure to market, fund, and collect the loans; and controlled the tribal entities' bank accounts.